Gepardec/camel-trainig/exercises/10_eggs_marshal_xml_to_jms/README.md

 Prerequisites: Exercise 09_choice

 Overview: <br>
 - In this Section you will learn how to create a camel route, which should only retrieve a OrderToProducer.class (filter?)
-Item and marshal it to a xml File with jaxb.v<br>
+Item and marshal it to a xml File with jaxb.<br>
 - This xml should be sent into a jms queue.

 Description: <br>